-In partnership with the Conference of State Bank Supervisors and the Alliance for Innovative Regulation, DFS will sponsor a techsprint to design a Digital Regulatory Reporting mechanism for virtual currency companies.
-The objective of the effort is to identify emerging risks related to cryptocurrency and to move toward a next generation approach that utilizes technology to more effectively supervise regulated entities.
+In partnership with the Conference of State Bank Supervisors and the Alliance for Innovative Regulation, DFS sponsored a techsprint to design a Digital Regulatory Reporting mechanism for virtual currency companies.
+The objective of the effort was to identify emerging risks related to cryptocurrency and to move toward a next generation approach that utilizes technology to more effectively supervise regulated entities.

-The techsprint will convene virtual currency professionals, regulators and technologists working on regulatory compliance solutions and will take place March 1 - March 12, 2021.
+The techsprint convened virtual currency professionals, regulators and technologists working on regulatory compliance solutions and took place March 1 - March 12, 2021.

-Techsprint participants will collaborate on developing tech-based responses to problem statements created by DFS in consultation with industry participants, regulators, and other relevant experts.
+Techsprint participants collaborated on developing tech-based responses to problem statements created by DFS in consultation with industry participants, regulators, and other relevant experts.
 These consulting workshops took place in November and December 2020 and brought together over 100 participants from peer regulators, regulated entities, academics and other ecosystem players.

 “The future of financial supervision is digital and needs to happen now.
 With this first-ever techsprint series, the Department is making progress towards automating the reporting of financial and operational data by our regulated entities, enhancing collaboration between the Department and industry, and helping to foster a safer marketplace for the consumers who depend on it.” - Linda A Lacewell, Superintendent of DFS

-DFS is interested in bringing together techsprint participants with a broad range of backgrounds, including but not limited to:
+DFS brought together techsprint participants with a broad range of backgrounds, including but not limited to: